Download Android 14 GSI: How to Install on Any Smartphone

 Installing GSI on your device has a major benefit: having the latest Android OS version, just like the Pixel devices.
 Eligible Google Pixel device users can easily install the newly launched Android OS update without waiting months or years.
 So, even if your device is old enough or isn’t compatible with the latest Android OS release, you can still install the same using GSI within a few weeks of the official release.

-That means you can get the latest version of Android on your non-Pixel device more than anyone else. because even if any other non-Pixel Android device model is eligible to receive the latest Android OS update (for example, Android 14), the manufacturer might take a quite long time to roll out the update officially via OTA channels.
+That means you can get the latest version of Android on your non-Pixel device more than anyone else. because even if any other non-Pixel Android device model is eligible to receive the latest Android OS update (for example, Android 14), the manufacturer might take quite a long time to roll out the update officially via OTA channels.
 After unlocking the bootloader, you can quickly flash a custom firmware or enable root access on your device.

 Android 14: Overview and Features